Thursday, August 14, 2025

 • Adventure Activities: From rock climbing and rappelling to kayaking and camping near Penna River, there’s something for adrenaline lovers.

-• Birdwatching: Early mornings on the reservoir offer glimpses of vibrant purple birds, blue thrushes, and even migratory species (winter)
+• Birdwatching: Early mornings on the reservoir offer glimpses of vibrant purple birds, blue thrushes, and even migratory species (especially in winter) .

 • Camp Under the Stars: Pitch your own tent or rent one nearby.
 Redditors rave about the experience: